Save $1,465 on wine this year with 7 easy tips

 7) Get the case deal at the wine store - save 20% or $260 per year

-How to maximize savings: Keep an out of for case specials.
-Some well known places that offer this include Bevmo, Total Wine, Kroger, Safeway, Costco, Albertsons, and many local wine shops.
+How to maximize savings: Keep an eye out of for case specials.
+Some well known places that offer wine discounts with bulk purchases include Bevmo, Total Wine, Kroger, Safeway, Albertsons, and many local wine shops.
 If you don't see a deal offered, ask about case specials!